SAP-samples/teched2023-AI267/exercises/ex0/README.md

    **Mean Absolute Error(MAE):** Average absolute difference between the predicted values and the actual values.
 The lower
      the better.

    **Root Mean Square Error(RMSE):** RMSE is the square root of mean squared error.
+It measures the average difference
+    between values predicted by a model and the actual values.
 RMSE tells us how close the actual values are to prediction values made by the model.
 The lower the better.

    **Mean Absolute Percentage Error(MAPE)** Average of the absolute percentage errors of the predictions.
 The lower the
     better.